rafosorio/iks-workshop/_docs/box/box-deploy.md

 - Select the `LAB8498 Box` widget from the list and in the ID field enter a unique name **LabBox** and click on **Create**.

-The widget is added to the page and you can interact with the widget to play videos and cycle through the list.
+The widget is added to the page and you can interact with the widget to view files.

 <br/>